Search for Common Ground: Talking Drum Studios (Liberia and Sierra Leone)

 Violent conflict plagued Liberia and Sierra Leone in the 1990s and early 2000s, with children often used as soldiers.
 In the aftermath, Search for Common Ground established Talking Drum Studios to foster healing, democracy, and peace.
 An especially popular program was Golden Kids News, which trained children as journalists.
 One participant was Michael Sambola, who became a famous investigative journalist and produced Gud Mornin Salone, the most popular radio program in Sierra Leone.

 Structure

-Search for Common Ground is headquartered in Washington, DC, and Brussels, Belgium, although over 90 percent of staff are based in other country offices.
+Search for Common Ground is headquartered in Washington, D.C., and Brussels, Belgium, although over 90 percent of staff are based in other country offices.
 Search offices reflect the social divides that they seek to bridge, with staff recruited across ethnic, racial, and political lines and 89 percent of staff working in their home country.

-John Marks led Search from 1982 to 2014, when Shamil Idriss became President and CEO.
+John Marks led Search from 1982 to 2014, when Shamil Idriss became president and CEO.
 Search’s budget and portfolio has expanded steadily across decades, with net assets at $90.5 million in 2020.
 The organization has received funding from over 65 foundations and non-profit organizations, 14 governments, and 15 multilateral institutions.

+Eliav-Sartawi Awards for Middle East Journalism

+During the early 2000, Search for Common Ground awarded the Eliav-Sartawi Awards for Middle East Journalism.
+An award which was initiated by the American Jewish journalist and peace activist Jesse Zel Lurie; in order to promote better understanding and to foster ongoing political dialogue toward peace in the Middle East.

+The award is named after peace activists Aryeh Eliav and Issam Sartawi.
+Amongst the recipients of the award were: Gershon Baskin, Rami George Khouri, Aziz Abu Sarah, Bradley Burston Yaron London Salameh Nematt and Akiva Eldar.